What is Apache Kafka?

 Apache Flink

 Apache Flink is an engine for performing large-scale computations on event streams with consistently high speed and low latency.
-Flink can ingest streams as a Kafka consumer, perform real-time operations based on these streams, and publish the results for Kafka or another application.
+Flink can ingest streams as a Kafka consumer, perform real-time operations based on these streams, and publish the results to Kafka or another application.

 Apache Hadoop